RicardoRios46/BrainCoord/README.md

 You will find the documentation in a zip file, open the file "index.html"

 ## Requirements
-You will find a file call "requirements.txt" where is explicit the libraries need it.
+You will find a file call "requirements.txt" where is explicit the libraries need run the script.

-#### Entire documentation can be found at  [documentation](./docs/build/html/index.html)